DemisD/online-ticket-reservation-system/README.md

   - Edit the Exiting Bus
   - View details of the Bus
   - Listing of all Bus

-•	Manage Bus

-o	Adding New Bus

-o	Edit the Exiting Bus

-o	View details of the Bus
-o	 Listing of all Bus
-•	Manage Route
+- Manage Route
-o	Adding New Route
+  - Adding New Route
-o	Edit the Exiting Route
+  - Edit the Exiting Route
-o	View details of the Route
+  - View details of the Route
+  - Listing of all Route

 •	Manage Schedule
 o	Adding New Schedule
 o	Edit the Exiting Schedule